top of page

 Think of us as your long-term design partner, not a one-and-done project.

-Healthier materials – Whenever possible, we specify low-VOC paints, finishes with safer chemistry, responsibly sourced wood, and textiles with eco-conscious certifications.
+- **Healthier Materials:** Whenever possible, we use low-VOC paints, responsibly sourced wood, and eco-certified textiles.

-Reuse & rehome – We love incorporating existing pieces, refinishing or reupholstering where appropriate, and donating items that no longer serve you so they stay out of landfills.
+- **Reuse & Rehome:** We incorporate existing pieces, refinishing or reupholstering them, and donate items to keep them out of landfills.

-Smarter energy use – Thoughtful lighting plans with LED fixtures, dimming, and controls, plus window treatments that improve insulation and solar control, can help reduce energy consumption over time.
+- **Energy Efficiency:** Thoughtful lighting plans with LED fixtures and window treatments that enhance insulation help reduce energy consumption.

 Yes—your budget isn’t set in stone, but it is our guiding framework.
 If something changes—your priorities, the scope, or pricing from vendors — we can: